anokfireball/urlpicker/SPECIFICATION.md

 # HTTPS/HTTP
 https://github.com/owner/repo.git
 ```
+**Note**: Git remote detection and transformation only occurs when the `-git` flag is provided.
+Without this flag, only standard HTTP(S) URLs are extracted.

 **FR-DETECT-3**: Candidate boundary rules
 - Terminate at first unescaped whitespace or control character (≤ 0x1F, 0x7F)